-- The Audit Committee shall be appointed by the Board from amongst their members and shall consist of at least three (3) members, all of whom must be Non-Executive Directors, with a majority of them being Independent Directors. - At least one (1) member of the Audit Committee: - must be a member of the Malaysian Institute of Accountants; or - if he is not a member of the Malaysian Institute of Accountants, he must have at least three (3) years' - Must have passed the examinations specified in Part I of the 1st Schedule of the Accountants Act - Must be a member of one of the associations of accountants specified in Part II of the 1st Schedule of the Accountants Act 1967; or
+- 1. The Audit Committee shall be appointed by the Board from amongst their members and shall consist of at least three (3) members, all of whom must be Non-Executive Directors, with a majority of them being Independent Directors. - 2.
+At least one (1) member of the Audit Committee: - a) must be a member of the Malaysian Institute of Accountants; or - b) if he is not a member of the Malaysian Institute of Accountants, he must have at least three (3) years' of working experience and - Must have passed the examinations specified in Part I of the 1st Schedule of the Accountants Act 1967; or - Must be a member of one of the associations of accountants specified in Part II of the1st Schedule of the Accountants Act 1967; or